YourITGroup/umbraco-community-forms-workflows/README.md

 The Mailcoach workflow configuration accepts a domain name for a mailcoach server - for example, `{your-account}.mailcoach.app` or a private mailcoach server - as well as a Mailcoach token.
 If not set, these will fall back to the settings in `appsettings`.

 ### MailChimp Workflow

 The Mailcoach workflow configuration accepts an API Key.
 If not set, it will fall back to the settings in `appsettings`.

+### Campaign Monitor Workflow

+The Campaign Monitor workflow configuration accepts an API Key and Client (if more than one found).
+If not set, it will fall back to the settings in `appsettings`.

+It also supports opting in for SMS Sending and Tracking.

 ## Logo